Morning Call (film)

 Morning Call (U.S. title: The Strange Case of Dr. Manning) is a 1957 British thriller film, directed by Arthur Crabtree and starring Greta Gynt and Ron Randell.

-Under its American title, it was distributed in the U.S. by Republic Pictures.
+It was written by Bill Luckwell and Paul Tabori from a story by Leo Townsend.
+It was distributed in the U.S. by Republic Pictures.

 Plot

 The rich and successful Dr. Manning is called out in the middle of the night to visit a private patient.
-He never returns and the next morning his wife Annette (Gynt) finds him missing.
+He never returns and the next morning his wife Annette finds him missing.
 Soon after, she receives a ransom note demanding £5,000 for his release.
 The police are alerted and soon Annette is trying to deliver the money to various drop-off points specified by the kidnapper in telephone calls to her.
-The police keep watch, hoping to catch the kidnapper in the act of retrieving the money, but every attempts ends in failure as he fails to show up, realising the locations are being watched.
-Annette hires a private detective Nick Logan (Randell) to make his own investigations.
+The police keep watch, hoping to catch the kidnapper in the act of retrieving the money, but he fails to show up, realising the locations are being watched.
+Annette hires a private detective, Nick Logan, to make his own investigations.

 Manning is found dead, and the police decide to use Annette as bait to catch his killer.
 They publicise that she has heard his voice in the phone calls and will be able to identify it if she hears it again, hoping that the threat will flush him out in order to try to get her out of the way.
 Logan and the police finally succeed in cornering the killer, and a surprising personal motive for his actions is discovered.